dashpay/platform/CONTRIBUTING.md

 All commits and pull request titles should follow the conventional commits scheme.
 PR titles follow the `<type>(optional scope): <description> scheme`.
 Please check the link above to see valid types.
 When making a change to a specific component, please specify the name of the component inside scope.
-So, for example, if you're making a new feature for the js-sdk, the PR title should look like this: `js-sdk(feat): new amazing feature`.
+So, for example, if you're developing a new feature for the js-sdk, the PR title should look like this: `js-sdk(feat): new amazing feature`.

 For more details on allowed types and more info about conventional commits, please check the [conventional commits docs](https://www.conventionalcommits.org/en/v1.0.0/)

+### Workflow

 If a pull request is not to be considered for merging (yet), please set its status as "Draft" in GitHub.

-The body of the pull request should contain enough description about what the patch does together with any justification/reasoning.
+The body of the PR also should be following the default PR template that will appear one you open a PR through GitHub.
+Please fill all template field with enough description about what the patch does together with any justification/reasoning.
 You should include references to any discussions (for example other tickets or mailing list discussions).

 Contributor Workflow